 Barclay Warburton, Founder of American Sail Training Association, 1980

-This plan is an organizational commitment to make diversity, equity and inclusion a priority in the sail training and tall ships community.
-It signifies a commitment to taking action, monitoring progress, being accountable and providing evidence of change.
+Through the Diversity, Equity and Inclusion Committee, Tall Ships America is working diligently to create and implement an action plan to address issues of diversity, equity and inclusion (DEI) across the fleet.
+The plan is evolving, and our action is on-going and member driven.
+It signifies an organizational commitment to prioritizing diversity, equity and inclusion in the sail training and tall ships community alongside a commitment to taking action, monitoring progress, being accountable and providing evidence of change.

 We believe education is the cornerstone of change and our mission is firmly grounded in education.